hihipy/hihipy.github.io/README.md

 First encountered: sql-x-ray project page authored May 2026.
 The first draft followed §8 (`showReadingTime: false`) and rendered without a "N mins" label, breaking visual consistency with the other three estudio cards.
 Discovered by spot-reading the live frontmatter of all 16 existing project pages, every one of which uses `showReadingTime: true`.

+### BUG-031: Search modal renders tag taxonomy results with Hugo's auto-humanized titles, not the `card.html` tag-map values

+**Symptom:** searching for `sql` in the site search modal (press `/`) returns tag results titled "Sql", "Mysql", "Postgresql", "Sql-Server", "Sqlite", "Sqlite-Utils" instead of the properly-cased "SQL", "MySQL", "PostgreSQL", "SQL Server", "SQLite", "sqlite-utils".
+Room cards on the same site show the same tags with correct casing, so the inconsistency is visible to anyone who searches.

+**Diagnostic:** open the search modal and search for a tag whose proper casing involves an acronym or non-title-case form (`sql`, `mysql`, `ai`, `json`, `csv`, `pandas`).
+If the result row's title is Hugo's humanized version of the slug rather than the casing shown on room cards, BUG-031 is the cause.
+Confirm by visiting the corresponding term page (e.g., `/tags/sql/`) directly: the H1 there will also show the auto-humanized title.

+**Cause:** the search index at `/index.json` is built by Hugo from each page's `.Title` field at build time.
+For tag taxonomy term pages, Hugo auto-generates `.Title` from the slug via `humanize`, which preserves hyphens and does not know about acronyms.
+The `card.html` tag map runs at template render time on room landing pages, but never touches the term pages' `.Title`, so the map has no effect on the search index.
+There are effectively two separate display paths: `card.html` for inline pills on room cards, and Hugo's auto-humanization for everything else (term pages, search results, breadcrumbs).

+**Fix applied:** created `content/tags/<tag>/_index.md` for every tag in use across the site (69 files as of May 2026), each with frontmatter `title:` set to the correct display value.
+Hugo prefers explicit content over auto-generated humanization, so the term page `.Title` is now whatever the content file specifies.
+This propagates to the search index entry, the term page H1, and the breadcrumb at the top of the term page.

+**Rule:** tag display has TWO sources of truth.
+The `card.html` tag map controls how tags render on room landing pages (the inline pills under each project card).
+The `content/tags/<tag>/_index.md` files control how tags render everywhere else (search results, taxonomy term pages, breadcrumbs).
+Both must agree.
+When adding a new tag that needs explicit display formatting, update both at once or the search modal will silently drift from the cards.

+**Prevention discipline:** when adding a new tag to any project, two steps in addition to adding it to the project's frontmatter:

+1. Add the tag to the `card.html` map in alphabetical position with the correct display label.
+2. Create `content/tags/<new-tag>/_index.md` with frontmatter `title: "Display Label"` matching the card.html label exactly.

+The `tools/create_tag_term_pages.py` script can be re-run after step 1 to regenerate step 2 from a canonical list, but the canonical list inside the script has to be updated by hand.
+There is currently no single-file source of truth that both `card.html` and the script read from.
+Future cleanup: move both consumers behind `data/tagmap.toml` and read from there.

+**First encountered:** May 2026, after the sql-x-ray project page added eight new tags (`postgresql`, `mysql`, `mariadb`, `sql-server`, `bigquery`, `firebird`, `oracle`, `json`).
+The `card.html` tag map was updated and the room cards rendered correctly.
+The search modal continued showing the auto-humanized fallbacks ("Sql", "Mysql", "Postgresql") because no one had previously noticed that the taxonomy pages were a separate display path.
+Found by spot-checking search results after the sql-x-ray page deployment.

 ## 11. Configuration Files

 ### `config/_default/hugo.toml`